Misty Circles

-"Misty Circles" is a song written and recorded by English pop band Dead or Alive.
+"Misty Circles" is a song written and recorded by the English pop band Dead or Alive.
 It was co-produced by the band and Zeus B. Held and released as the first single from Dead or Alive's debut studio album Sophisticated Boom Boom (1984).

-Background

 "Misty Circles" was the first song to be released by Dead or Alive after being signed to a major label, Epic Records.
 The band's prior single releases were issued independently.
-This song was not very successful, but it managed to peak at No. 100 on the UK Singles Chart.
+This song was not very successful, but it managed to peak at No. 100 on the UK singles chart.

 In 1984, the song was placed on the B-side of "You Spin Me Round (Like a Record)".
 As both sides earned significant play in American nightclubs, they charted together as a double-sided hit on the U.S. Hot Dance Club Play chart, peaking at No. 4.
-The band performed it before a live audience on Razzmatazz, which featured Burns in dreadlocks, wearing a Vivienne Westwood outfit and large hat similar to Boy George's then appearance, creating friction between the two performers for short period of time.
+The band performed it before a live audience on Razzmatazz.